Gödel metric: Optical effects

 If the past light cone of a given observer is studied, it can be found that null geodesics moving orthogonally to $\partial_y$ spiral inwards toward the observer, so that if one looks radially, one sees the other dust grains in progressively time-lagged positions.
 However, the solution is stationary, so it might seem that an observer riding on a dust grain will not see the other grains rotating about oneself.
-However, recall that while the first frame given above (the $\vec{e}_j$) appears static in the chart, the Fermi–Walker derivatives show that, in fact, it is spinning with respect to gyroscopes.
+However, recall that while the first frame given above (the $\vec{e}_j$) appears static in the chart, the Fermi–Walker derivatives show that it is spinning with respect to gyroscopes.
 The second frame (the $\vec{f}_j$) appears to be spinning in the chart, but it is gyrostabilized, and a non-spinning inertial observer riding on a dust grain will indeed see the other dust grains rotating clockwise with angular velocity $\omega$ about his axis of symmetry.
 It turns out that in addition, optical images are expanded and sheared in the direction of rotation.

 If a non-spinning inertial observer looks along his axis of symmetry, one sees one's coaxial non-spinning inertial peers apparently non-spinning with respect to oneself, as would be expected.